CURRENT ISSUES

-On Feb.
-7, 2023, three City Park West residents applied to designate the Dutch Colonial Revival mansion at 1741 Gaylord St. as a landmark, following the real estate developer/owner’s request for a certificate of demolition eligibility from the city.
+In February 2023, three City Park West residents applied to designate the Dutch Colonial Revival mansion at 1741 Gaylord St. as a landmark, following the real estate developer/owner’s request for a certificate of demolition eligibility from the city.
 The residents applied for landmark designation after a mediation period during which the developer and neighborhood advocates were unable to reach an agreement.
+On March 21, 2023, A Denver City Council committee advanced the landmark application to the full council, where it was unanimously approved on April 24.

 Why It Matters

 This building’s history and architecture are integral to the context of its block and its neighborhood.
 Built in 1902 by renowned Denver architects Gove & Walsh (designers of Denver Union Station), 1741 Gaylord St. — also known as the Hurlbut House — is a significant, unique and particularly grand-scale example of the Dutch Colonial Revival style in Denver.
 The house represents the second main expansion of Denver eastward into the streetcar suburbs.
 At 7,000 square feet it was one of the largest homes in City Park West at the turn of the 20th century, and remains one of the largest mansions from this time period still in the neighborhood.
 The structure has changed little since its construction, retaining many of its original features, materials and design elements.
-The building is in exceptional condition and is zoned for use as housing, office or commercial space.
+The building is in very good condition and is zoned for use as housing, office or commercial space.
 Learn more about the building in the landmark application.

 Historic Denver’s Role